AnggaR96s/Reforestation/README.md

-## How do hens stay fit?
-They always egg-cercise!
+## In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.